Ultimatum game: The effect of the participant origin

+The effect of the participants gender

+Solnick (2001) investigated the role of gender in ultimatum game behavior.
+In the experiment, players were required to simultaneously decide on their offer (if they were the proposer) and the minimum amount they would accept (if they were the responder).
+The findings indicated that offers were influenced by the gender of the responder: when the responder was male and the proposer was female, the average offer tended to be more generous.
+Furthermore, both male and female responders set higher minimum acceptance thresholds when the proposer was female.
+García-Gallego et al. (2012) found that, although women generally exhibit greater risk aversion than men, they tended to make lower offers and were more likely to reject higher offers in the ultimatum game.

+Fairness and genetic proximity

 One limited study of monozygotic and dizygotic twins claims that genetic variation can have an effect on reactions to unfair offers, though the study failed to employ actual controls for environmental differences.
 It has also been found that delaying the responder's decision leads to people accepting "unfair" offers more often.
 Common chimpanzees behaved similarly to humans by proposing fair offers in one version of the ultimatum game involving direct interaction between the chimpanzees.
 However, another study also published in November 2012 showed that both kinds of chimpanzees (common chimpanzees and bonobos) did not reject unfair offers, using a mechanical apparatus.

 Cross-cultural differences

 Some studies have found significant differences between cultures in the offers most likely to be accepted and most likely to maximize the proposer's income.
 In one study of 15 small-scale societies, proposers in gift-giving cultures were more likely to make high offers and responders were more likely to reject high offers despite anonymity, while low offers were expected and accepted in other societies, which the authors suggested were related to the ways that giving and receiving were connected to social status in each group.
 Proposers and responders from WEIRD (Western, educated, industrialized, rich, democratic) societies are most likely to settle on equal splits.